What's New in iOS 9: New Hidden Features

 ICloud Drive app

-As previously reported, iOS 9 will include a newiCloud Drive app that gives you access to files stored on your iCloud Drive.
-By default, it is hidden, but you can enable it in Settings (Settings> iCloud> iCloud Drive> On the Home screen).
+As previously reported, iOS 9 will include newan iCloud Drive app that gives you access to files stored on your ICloud Drive.
+It's hidden by default, but you can enable it in Settings (Settings> iCloud> iCloud Drive> On the “Home” screen).

 Advertising